 In Northern Virginia, the investment to start your Real Estate career can cost up to $3,000 in your first year.
 This includes your pre-licensing costs like your pre-licensing course, optional supplemental materials (I’ll talk more about this in another post) exam fees, fingerprint fees, license fees to DPOR, real estate association fees, and MLS fees just to name a few.
 While the fees usually are not incurred all at once, they are usually paid out within the first few months.
 Some additional fees include business cards, signs, and lockboxes.
 Are you prepared to make this investment?
 Do you have the money available right now to start your new business?

 4. Research potential brokerage firms to join now.

 No two brokerage firms are the same.
 There are numerous firms to choose from.
 You will need to decide between a large, national firm or a smaller, privately owned boutique firm.
 Both have their positive and negative qualities to the real estate world.
 Take into consideration the size of the firm.
-Are they smaller where the Broker knows all of the agent’s names and has relationships with all the agents, or is the office larger where you could possibly become “just a number” and not have a close relationship with the leaders of the company?
+Are they smaller where the Broker knows all of the agent’s names and has relationships with all the agents, or is the office larger where you could possibly become “just a number” and not have a close relationship with the leaders of the company (or other agents)?
 Do your research!
-Reach out to some of your local firms to see if you can schedule a time to meet with them now – before or during your course work.
+Reach out to some of your local firms to see if you can schedule a time to meet with them now – before or toward the end of completing your course work.
 Ask to sit in on one of their training classes or meetings.
 There are numerous attributes you should look at when selecting a real estate brokerage, here are my top six:

 1. Education, training and available mentor programs